teleporthq/teleport-lib-js/readme.md

 TIR is defined by 5 distinct structures described below with TypeScript types:

 - TeleportProject
-- ComponentObject
+- Component
 - ComponentReference
-- PageObject
+- Page
-- ContentObject
+- Content

 To get familiar with TIR's format, copy-paste the following code in [TypesScript Playground](http://www.typescriptlang.org/play/index.html) or in a local TypeScript file.